skip to main contentskip to main menuskip to footer Universität Bielefeld Play Search

 Central issues

-• How might active sampling by covert perceptual attention and saccadic eye movements be related?
+• How might active sampling of environmental information by covert visual attention and by eye movements work?

 Methods

-• Experimental studies (visual-cognitive psychophysics; reaction times, advanced eye tracking) with healthy adults and clinical patient groups
+• Experimental studies (visual-cognitive psychophysics; reaction times, advanced eye tracking) with healthy adults and neurological patient groups

-• Development of novel research tools (e.g., eye tracking paradigms) for assessing neurocognitive processes and parameters involved in active sampling
+• Development of new research tools for visual-cognitive experimentation (e.g., eye tracking paradigms for patients)

 Schneider, W. X., Albert, J., & Ritter, H. (2020).
 Enabling cognitive behavior of humans, animals, and machines: A situation model framework.
 ZiF-Mitteilungen.
 2020(1), 21-34.
 (PDF) (LINK)